Booster/Additional Dose Information

 The conditions do not include those who are pregnant, residents of adult care homes, or those with chronic medical conditions such as diabetes and COPD unless they have a condition or treatment listed above.

-- People over 5 years old who received an additional dose of Pfizer or Moderna vaccine are also eligible to receive a booster dose (fourth dose) of Pfizer or Moderna vaccine at least three months after receiving their additional dose.
+- Children 5 - 11 years old who received an additional dose of Pfizer or Moderna vaccine are eligible to receive a booster dose (fourth dose) of Pfizer or Moderna vaccine at least three months after receiving their additional dose.

 Summary schedule of when additional doses and booster doses can be administered shown below: